An Expert Guide to Document Management and Automation

 Data is now considered the most valuable commodity.
 The amount of data (and documents) coming in and out of an organization has constantly increased over the years, so you’ll struggle to keep up with the pace without a proper document management plan in place.

-Thanks to technology, now we also have the option to implement automation to the document management workflow.
+Thanks to technology such as workflow automation software, now we also have the option to implement automation to the document management workflow.
 However, there’s one crucial thing to uphold:

 Automation is only beneficial when the automated workflow is already efficient.